Mount Keith Mine: Overview

-The mine is located on the north end of the 800 km long Norseman-Wiluna Greenstone belt, with nickel sulfide deposits of the dyke-like or sill deposit type.
+The mine is located on the north end of the 800 km long Norseman-Wiluna Greenstone belt, with nickel sulphide deposits of the dyke-like or sill deposit type.
 The important known nickel deposits are in the ultramafic rocks of the lower cycle, around 2700 Ma old.
-In 1971, the mine was thought to be able to provide 10% of the world's demand for nickel; in 1992 it was estimated as containing 270 million tons of sulfide ore, grading 0.6% nickel, enough for about twenty years.
+In 1971, the mine was thought to be able to provide 10% of the world's demand for nickel; in 1992 it was estimated as containing 270 million tons of sulphide ore, grading 0.6% nickel, enough for about twenty years.

 History

 The deposits was originally discovered through exploration drilling by Metals Exploration Limited in 1969.
-Australian Consolidated Minerals, ACM, initially held a 16 percent stake in the venture, something the company gradually increased to 100 percent by 1988.
+Australian Consolidated Minerals (ACM) initially held a 16 percent stake in the venture, something the company gradually increased to 100 percent by 1988.
 Despite the early discovery, the mine was not developed at the time because of low nickel prices in the 1970s and the project's large infrastructure costs.
-Changes to Western Australian mining in the 1980s, the move towards fly in-fly-out operations rather than the workforce residing in fully developed towns reduced the potential cost of the project and ACM started to review the project again in 1988.
+Changes to Western Australian mining in the 1980s, the move towards fly-in fly-out operations rather than the workforce residing in fully developed towns reduced the potential cost of the project and ACM started to review the project again in 1988.

-ACM entered an equal joint venture with Outokumpu to develop Mount Keith at a projected cost of A$417.4 million and a start-up date of May 1992.
-WMC Resources Limited, WMC, for a time, held a substantial interest in ACM, owning 20 percent of the company's shares in 1987, but soon sold these again for a profit.
+ACM entered an equal joint venture with Outokumpu to develop Mount Keith at a projected cost of $417 million and a start-up date of May 1992.
+WMC Resources (WMC) for a time, held a substantial interest in ACM, owning 20 percent of the company's shares in 1987, but soon sold these again for a profit.
 In May 1991, ACM's managing director approached WMC as well as a few other mining companies with the request of taking over the former.
 WMC Resources concluded that it wasn't interested in the takeover but wanted to acquire the Mount Keith project.
-Among the companies approached, Normandy Posiedon, led by Robert Champion de Crespigny, was interested in ACM's gold projects, and WMC and Normandy agreed to make a joint bit for the company and to split the assets afterwards, with WMC receiving the nickel assets and Normandy the gold ones.
+Among the companies approached, Normandy Poseidon, led by Robert Champion de Crespigny, was interested in ACM's gold projects, and WMC and Normandy agreed to make a joint bid for the company and to split the assets afterwards, with WMC receiving the nickel assets and Normandy the gold ones.
 The joint offer was eventually successful, with the final transactions completed in June 1992.
 The final deal saw Outokumpu re-involved in the project, with WMC selling 50 percent of the Mount Keith project to the Finnish company.